 We also won a first class award in the People and Planet Green League three years running, and in 2015 were shortlisted for no less than three Green Gown Awards by the Environmental Association of Universities and Colleges (EAUC), going on to win both the national and then the international Green Gown award for Continuous Improvement: Institutional Change.

 Sustainability in the Christ Church community

 Working together with students

 Our students get actively involved in building a more sustainable future with us through the Student Green Office (SGO), through our city wide Student Sustainability Action Group, through the Us In The World programme, which between them aim to engage fellow students with sustainability and the UN’s Sustainable Development Goals, and provide opportunities for volunteering, work experience and paid roles.

 We have opportunities across our campuses for students and staff to grow their own fruit, vegetables and herbs in on-campus allotments, and on our Canterbury site also offer opportunities to practise bee-keeping and hop-growing, and take part in annual honey and hop harvests from which we produce our own heritage Christ Church ale and honey.
-Each year our ale, brewed in collaboration with a local microbrewery The Canterbury Brewers, is rebranded by Year 2 Media & Communications students and is launched at the Canterbury Food and Drink Festival in late September.
+Each year our ale, brewed in collaboration with a local microbrewery The Canterbury Brewers, is rebranded by Year 2 Media and Communications students and is launched at the Canterbury Food and Drink Festival in late September.